rhobs/handbook/content/Products/RHOBS/configuring-clients-for-observatorium.md

 #### 1. Configure the Cluster Monitoring Stack

 The OpenShift Cluster Monitoring stack provides a ConfigMap that can be used to modify the configuration and behavior of the components.
-The first step is to modify the “cluster-monitoring-config” ConfigMap in the cluster to include a remote-write configuration for Prometheus as shown below:
+The first step is to modify the “cluster-monitoring-config” ConfigMap in the cluster to include a remote write configuration for Prometheus as shown below:

 ```yaml
 apiVersion: v1